swiftlang/swift-evolution/proposals/NNNN-transferring-parameters-and-results.md

 When a call passes an argument to a `transferring` parameter, the caller cannot use the argument value again after the callee returns.
-By default `transferring` on a function parameter implies that the callee consumes the parameter, but it does not imply no implicit copying semantics. `transferring` may also be used with an explicit `consuming` or `borrowing` ownership modifier.
+By default `transferring` on a function parameter implies that the callee consumes the parameter.
+Like `consuming` parameters, a `transferring` parameter can be re-assigned inside the callee.
+Unlike `consuming` parameters, `transferring` parameters do not have no-implicit-copying semantics.

+To opt into no-implicit-copying semantics or to change the default ownership convention, `transferring` may also be used with an explicit `consuming` or `borrowing` ownership modifier.
+Note that an explicit `borrowing` annotation always implies no-implicit-copying, so there is no way to change the default ownership convention of a `transferring` parameter without also opting into no-implicit-copying semantics.

 ## Source compatibility